nspierre-indeed/mekagojira/README.md

 2. Click the chrome options item, then go to more tools -> extensions.
 3. Activate 'developer mode' on the top right.
 4. Click 'load unpacked' and navigate to the root directory of this repo.
 5. You'll need to configure the URL to your jira instance, and make some other basic choices.
 This options menu should pop up on its own.
-If it does not, pick "configure" from the extension popup, or right click the icon and click "options."
+If it does not, pick "configure" from the extension popup, or right-click the icon and click "options."
 6. OBSERVE THE MAGIC

 ## How to dev

 See steps 1-5 above (ESPECIALLY the one about magic).

-All of the source code lives in `./src` and is not compiled or pre-processed.
+All the source code lives in `./src` and is not compiled or pre-processed.

 ### Arch overview